drkieranwood/outdelay/README.md

 imlim
 ========

 A node to limit a image transmission rate.
+It does this by passing a pointer rather than a ful image object.